Not One Inch: Structure

 The book consists of an introduction, three main parts with ten chapters, a final chapter, a bibliography and an index.
 It contains eight maps.
 The English first edition contains an extensive appendix of sources.
 The three main parts cover three periods and developments from 1989 to 1999, each of which corresponds to a historical turn and political course as well as different main political actors.

-The fundamental decision to open up NATO to new members in the former Warsaw Pact or Soviet Union had triggered a dynamic that, like a "blocking lever", allowed any further movement in only one direction: "Any turn would have strengthened the momentum in the direction of enlargement and at the same time closed possible alternatives."
-Among the turns, she counts George H. W. Bush's refusal to Baker to give Russia an assurance about non-enlargement, the failure of the Partnership for Peace and the 1999 Washington NATO summit.

 The first part focuses on the years 1989–1992, which presents an analysis of German reunification and the collapse of the Soviet Union.
 Sarotte describes how Helmut Kohl and George H. W. Bush pushed ahead with NATO expansion into East Germany in order to secure the achievements of the Cold War, while Moscow was struggling for power.

 The second part analyzes the period 1993–1994, focusing on the relations between Boris Yeltsin and Bill Clinton.
 Clinton's changing attitude towards Russia is examined, especially against the background of political instability in Russia and Yeltsin's increasing domestic political difficulties and weaknesses.

 The third part deals with the years 1995–1999, when Western leaders decided to push ahead with NATO expansion against Russia's explicit opposition and to keep Russia out of the European Union, making long-term cooperation between the US and Russia more difficult.